JanPretorius98/20713479-DatSci-Prac/README.md

 * `calculate_days_since_first_release`: This function calculates the number of days since the first release for each artist in the dataset.
 It arranges the data by artist and release date, groups it by artist, and adds two new columns: first_release_date (the earliest release date for the artist) and days_since_first_release (the number of days since the first release).
 The function returns the updated dataset.

 * `is_live_version`: This function checks if a song name contains the word "Live" (case-insensitive).
 It takes a song name as an argument and returns TRUE if the word "Live" is found, otherwise FALSE.

+## Question 4: Netflix
+This question has been stored in the folder named `question-4-Netflix`.
+The following section explains step by step how the questions were answered.

+### Data operations completed:
+* Determine main genres from `df_titles` by taking the first genre mentioned.

+### The following questions guide the analysis: